 Becoming a successful real estate attorney requires meticulous attention to detail and the ability to reason with shrewd pragmatism, as well as strong people skills.
 Attending a law school that offers a robust real estate law program is the first step to developing and fine-tuning these skills.

-Here are our picks for the best real estate law schools in the US.
+Here are our picks for eight of the best real estate law schools in the US.

 University of Notre Dame Law School (Notre Dame, IN)